↑

 If you’re looking for a dish that’s quick to make, budget-friendly, and totally delish, this Easy Tuna Pasta Salad is going to be your new obsession.
 Whether you’re planning high-protein meals for the week or looking for a new pasta salad recipe, you’re in the right place!

-Unlike many creamy pasta salad recipes that rely heavily on mayonnaise, this one gets its creaminess from a cottage cheese sauce that’s smooth, tangy, and ridiculously good.
+Unlike many creamy pasta salad recipes that rely heavily on mayonnaise, this one achieves its creaminess through a smooth and incredibly delicious cottage cheese sauce.
 It’s a high-protein pasta salad that fills you up and keeps you full for hours!

 Easy Tuna Pasta Salad

 Growing up, we didn’t have much.
 My mom died when I was very young, and my dad raised three young girls on his own.
 Our meals were simple and predictable, but they were always delicious.
 He was a great cook, and I loved his tuna casserole.
-This isn’t a casserole, my easy tuna pasta salad recipe reminds me of him.
+This isn’t a casserole, but it always reminds me of him.

-Packed with lean tuna (one of my go-to high-protein foods), beans, eggs, and chickpea pasta, it’s one of those protein-packed salads that keeps you satisfied for hours.
-Serve it as a cold pasta salad in summer for BBQs and picnics, add it to your healthy meal plans, pack it for a high-protein cold lunch that doesn’t need to be reheated, or prep it ahead for a meal prep tuna pasta salad to enjoy all week.
+Packed with lean tuna, beans, eggs, and chickpea pasta, it’s a protein-packed salad that keeps you satisfied for hours.
+Serve it as a cold pasta salad in the summer for BBQs and picnics, add it to your healthy meal plans, pack it for a high-protein cold lunch that doesn’t need to be reheated, or prep it ahead for a meal-prep tuna pasta salad to enjoy all week.

 Easy Tuna Pasta Salad